We are fully enrolled for the School Year 2021-22!

 Our Use of Time

-We purposefully slow down from the typical fast pace of life.
+We purposely slow down from the typical fast pace of life.
 We intend to be flexible and not rushed or strictly scheduled as children have a right to slow down and be given time to observe, listen, play and experience nature or each other at their own pace.
+This intentional pace of learning supports children developing in a range of domains of development including physical, social, emotional and cognitive development.
 We will be organized and maintain the needs of the children at all times, while enjoying the wonders of the outdoors and the joys of childhood.

 Our flow of the day is consistent in including times for rest and enjoying meals together.